-Country Meadows Elementary School: Collaborative Teams Work During Student Special Learning Times
+Country Meadows Elementary School: Teacher Collaboration During Student Specials

 At Country Meadows Elementary School, a 400-student elementary school in a seven-school K-8 school district in Illinois, teachers meet at least three times per week in collaborative teams in formal meetings with agenda and minutes.
-They meet twice during the school day and one day a week after school during faculty-meeting time.
+They meet twice during the school day.
+Grade-level teachers meet during students' specials.

 Special education teachers are included in team meetings as well.
-In many cases teachers also meet informally almost every day to touch base about students and instruction.
-When teachers are not in their collaborative teams, they use the time for individual planning.
-Regular grade-level teachers meet during students' special learning times.
-To increase time for collaborative learning, a new special student learning center was formed called Information Communication Technology Center.
-During this time, students focus on navigating informational text, most often in science and frequently using technology.
-First- and second-grade students receive extra instruction in reading and writing, respectively, in Team Reading and Team Writing, which are taught by a reading specialist and two instructional aides.
-Time dedicated to these sessions provides additional opportunities for teacher collaboration.
+When teachers are not in their collaborative teams during students' specials, they use the time for individual planning or collaboration with related service providers or instructional coaches.
+Teachers also meet one day a week after school during faculty-meeting time.
+In many cases, teachers also meet informally almost every day to touch base about students, data, and instruction.

+To increase time for teachers' collaborative learning, a new special student learning center was formed called Exploration Lab.
+During this time, students focus on Maker Space activities with a STEM focus.
+Specifically, the engineering projects students develop incorporate elements of science and engineering design.

-Country Meadows Elementary School • 6360 Gilmer Road • Long Grove, IL 60047 • Phone: (847) 353-8600
+Country Meadows Elementary School, Long Grove, IL